tri-cods/html-css/sections/integration.md

   </body>
 </html>
 ```
-This separate document for your CSS that is linked to your HTML document (through the above code) is called a **stylesheet** and should be named `stlye.css`.
+This separate document for your CSS that is linked to your HTML document (through the above code) is called a **stylesheet** and should be named `style.css`.
 This document must be stored in the same folder as the HTML document it is linked to.

 ## Best practices